 The Godfather, Part II 1974-U.S. 200 min.
 Color.
 Produced and directed by Francis Ford Coppola.
 Screenplay: Francis Ford Coppola, Mario Puzo.
 Cinematography: Gordon Willis.
 Music: Nino Rota, Carmine Coppola.
 Production Design: Dean Tavoularis.
 Cast: Al Pacino (Michael Corleone), Robert Duvall (Tom Hagen), Diane Keaton (Kay Corleone), Robert De Niro (Vito Corleone), John Cazale, Talia Shire… Lee Strasberg, Bruno Kirby, Abe Vigoda, Harry Dean Stanton, Danny Aiello, Roger Corman, James Caan.

 Trivia: Martin Scorsese was allegedly considered for directing duties.
 In 1981, the film was edited together with its predecessor and released as The Godfather: The Complete Epic, 1902-1958.
+Sofia Coppola can be seen as an immigrant child.
 Followed by The Godfather, Part III (1990).

 Oscars: Best Picture, Director, Supporting Actor (De Niro), Adapted Screenplay, Original Score, Art Direction-Set Decoration.
 BAFTA: Best Actor (Pacino).